simonmichael/hledger/MANUAL.markdown

 any commodity) between two or more named accounts, in a simple format readable by both hledger and humans.

 You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) commands.

-Many users, though, edit the journal file directly with a text editor.
-This is a distinguishing feature of hledger (and c++ ledger.)
+Many users, though, edit the journal file directly with a text editor (perhaps using emacs' or vi's helper modes).
+This is a distinguishing feature of hledger and c++ ledger.

-You can even do this while the web interface is running, and see the changes right away.
+hledger's file format aims to be [compatible](#file-format-compatibility) with c++ ledger, so you can use both tools on your journal.

 Here's an example: